ALArmagost/IVNet-Gamemode/README.md

 Information about the gamemode
 ==============
 OSG will be developed to be a community-made freeroam gamemode.
-This gamemode is also meant to be a proper example for new squirrel scripters.
+This gamemode is also meant to be a proper example for new scripters.
+The main developer (Jan/Rukenshia) does only commit squirrel scripts due to lack of Lua knowledge.